|Values are valid only on day of printing.|

 Hemophilia B, factor IX deficiency, is an X-linked recessive bleeding disorder with an incidence of about 1 per 30,000 live male births.
 It occurs as a result of mutations in the factor IX (F9) gene.
-As many as one-third of hemophiliacs have no affected family members, reflecting a high mutation rate (ie, de novo mutations).
-Hemophilia B affects males; however, all male offspring from an affected male will be normal.
+As many as one-third of hemophiliacs have no affected family members, which reflects a high mutation rate in the F9 gene (ie, de novo mutations).
+Hemophilia B affects males.
+However, all male offspring from an affected male will be normal.
 Although all female offspring of affected males will be obligatory carriers, they rarely have symptomatic bleeding.
 In contrast, female offspring of female carriers of hemophilia B have a 50% chance of being carriers themselves and each male offspring has a 50% chance of being affected.

-Based on factor IX activity, hemophilia B is classified as severe (factor IX activity <1%), moderate (factor IX activity > or =1%–<5%), or mild (factor IX activity > or =5%–40%).
+Based on factor IX activity, hemophilia B is classified as severe (factor IX activity <1%), moderate (factor IX activity 1%-5%), or mild (factor IX activity >5%-40%).
 In males, a low factor IX activity level establishes the diagnosis of hemophilia B. However, the wide range of normal factor IX activity precludes an accurate assessment of carrier status in females, thus making molecular testing essential in assessment of carrier status.

-Inhibitors to factor IX activity are estimated to occur in 5% to 8% of patients, much less than that of hemophilia A. Inhibitor risk correlates with genotype and typically occurs in patients with either partial or total deletions of the F9 gene or in certain nonsense mutations that result in no circulating factor IX:antigen.
+Inhibitors to factor IX activity are estimated to occur in 5% to 8% of hemophilia patients, much less than that of hemophilia A, Inhibitor risk correlates with genotype and typically occurs in patients with either partial or total deletions of the F9 gene or in certain nonsense mutations that result in no circulating factor IX antigen.
 More recently, it has been observed that a subset of patients with such mutations may be at risk of experiencing anaphylactic reactions to the factor IX replacement therapy.

 Ascertaining the causative mutation in the F9 gene of patients with congenital hemophilia B (factor IX activity deficiency)